Saturday January 20, 2018

 In 1991, the four women became artists-in-residence at the University of Victoria’s School of Music, in British Columbia—positions they still hold today.
 They recieved honorary doctorates from University Canada West and were honored with the inaugural Craigdarroch Award for Excellence in Artistic Expression in 2010 from the University of Victoria.

 The ensemble’s list of accomplishments is impressive: close to 1000 concerts; over 100 live radio broadcasts (Radio Canada, the Canadian Broadcasting Corporation, National Public Radio in the USA, and Radio France); numerous television appearances; tours throughout North America, Europe, Asia; and a number of commissioned pieces and first performances.
+Recent tours have led the Quartet to performances in Italy, France, the United States, Asia and all over Canada.
+Its last visit to the Lanaudière Festival, accompanied by pianist Alain Lefèvre, was hailed by more than 6,000 people and welcomed by enthusiastic critics.
+This concert was also awarded the Opus Prize for the concert of the year by the Conseil québécois de la musique, as well as a Félix (Adisq) prize for the recording of the same André Mathieu repertoire.

+Another cornerstone for the Quartet is the release of their highly anticipated recording of the Complete Cycle of Beethoven’s 16 String Quartets as part of the group’s 25th anniversary celebrations.
 The quartet’s discography includes major works from the string quartet repertoire including Haydn, Mozart, Schubert, Dvorak, Debussy, Borodin, and others.
 These recordings have received adulatory reviews in the United States, Canada, and Europe.
 The quartet won the “Prix Opus, recording of the year” for its CD of Schubert Quartets.

 In addition its performing career, the quartet is regularly invited to give master classes at universities, conservatories, and summer chamber music institutes.